o-x-e-y/oxeylyzer/README.md

 Pins allow you to lock certain keys to a certain position when you run `improve` on a certain layout. if you change a `.` into an `x`, it becomes pinned.
 This is useful if you want certain keys to be in certain locations, but want to optimize everything else.

 ### Defaults
 `language` is the language the repl starts out in, and `trigram_precision` is the amount of trigrams that are used during generation.
 Note however that this does not actually work yet, it's hardcoded to be 1000 everywhere.
 I will fix this at some point.
+There is also `keyboard_type`, which sets some values for the heatmap the analyzer uses.
+This has a few settings:

+* Ansi - Iso - JIS - Rowstag:

+Default fingering, no angle mod.
+This means lower left is punished quite heavily.

+* Iso Angle:

+Same as the above, except left bottom now has a lower weight.

+* Ansi Angle:

+Same as Iso Angle, except it punishes the bottom left pinky a lot to have nothing important go there, and make sure it can easily go to qwerty `b`.
+Note that this only changes the heatmap, it won't change sfb calculation.

+* Ortho:

+Punishes certain positions slightly more and others slightly less due to stagger.
+Homerow weights unchanged.
+Useful if you have an ortho keyboard.

+* Colstag

+Punishes some top row positions a bit more than ortho, others a bit less.
+Useful if you have board with column stagger.

 ### Weights
 This is where the magic happens.